lastcoolnameleft/architecture-assessment/initial-assessment.md

 * What is your release cycle?
 * Are you implementing CI/CD?
   * If your CI/CD build servers were destroyed, how easily could you re-create it?
-* Does the Development Team contribute to Operations procedures?
-* Does the Operations Team contribute to Development application?
-* What distinct environments do you have?
-  * e.g. Dev, test, stage, prod
+* What distinct environments do you have? (e.g. Dev, test, stage, prod)
-    * How close does the development environment resemble test?
-    * How close does the test environment resemble stage?
-    * How close does the stage environment resemble production?
+  * How is the application moved from dev->test->stg->prod?

 ## Monitoring

-* How are you currently monitoring the application?
-* How do you know if it goes down?
+* How do you know if the system goes down?
+* How do you determine which component of the system needs investigation?
-* What alerts do you currently receive?
+* How do you debug the system?

 ## Logging

-* How are logs collected?
-* How are logs aggregated?
+* How are logs collected and aggregated?
 * Where are logs stored locally?
-* Are all logs send to standard out?

 ## Culture

-* Who is driving the initiative?
-  * e.g. top-down (CTO), bottom-up (devs/ops), or both
+* Who is driving this initiative? (e.g. top-down (CTO), bottom-up (devs/ops), or both)
   * For maximum effectiveness a company wide, not project specific approach, is recommended
   * However, it's recommended to start with a single project to develop confidence + competence
 * How would you rate yourself from an automation perspective?
-  * NOTE: If you rely on humans, you won't be able to scale.

 ## Networking